-India, with a population of over 1.2 billion, has seen tremendous growth in the past two decades.
+India, with a population of over 1.3 billion, has seen tremendous growth in the past two decades.
 Gross Domestic Product has increased 4.5 times and per capita consumption has increased 3 times.
 Similarly, food grain production has increased almost 2 times.
-However, despite phenomenal industrial and economic growth, while India produces sufficient food to feed its population, it is unable to provide access to food to a large number of people, especially women and children.
+However, despite phenomenal industrial and economic growth and while India produces sufficient food to feed its population, it is unable to provide access to food to a large number of people, especially women and children.

 State of Hunger in India